-Continuing students are required to maintain proof of current immunizations, CPR certifications, and Care Learning competencies in their Castle Branch accounts.
+Continuing students are required to maintain proof of current immunizations, CPR certifications, and Care Learning competencies in their compliance management system accounts.
 Notifications are sent 60 and 30 days prior to the expiration date to allow for ample completion of requirements.
-Staff will review account requirements prior to each registration period and students will be ineligible for registration and clinical experiences if their accounts are not in compliance.
+Staff will review account requirements each week and prior to each registration period.
+Students will be ineligible for registration and clinical experiences if their accounts are not in compliance.